20087611/wad2-moviesApp-repeat/README.md

 [ Outline any non-standard setup steps necessary to run your app locally after cloning the repo.]

 `npm install` to load reqiured packages.
 `npm start` to start the app.
+`npm run storybook` to run storybook.
 ## API endpoints.

 [ List the __additional__ TMDB endpoints used, giving the description and pathname for each one.]